madankumarvmc/wmsConfig/replit.md

 ## Changelog

 Changelog:
+- June 30, 2025.
+Implemented complete black, white, and grey color scheme throughout the application
+- June 30, 2025.
+Updated top navbar to black background with grey buttons and white text
+- June 30, 2025.
+Changed all button styling from blue to black/grey theme
+- June 30, 2025.
+Updated progress bars, alerts, and component styling to match new theme
 - June 29, 2025.
 Added "Inventory Groups" as new Step 1 to define SI/LI combinations that are referenced throughout wizard
 - June 29, 2025.
 Major architectural change: Removed SI/LI forms from individual steps, now use inventory group selections
 - June 29, 2025.
 Updated wizard structure from 5 to 6 steps with proper step numbering and navigation